655th Engineer Topographic Battalion: Deployment

 On December 8, 1944, the Battalion traveled to the New York City Port of Embarkation and boarded the HMT Esperance Bay (NY774), an English ship that had been converted into a troop carrier.
 Two weeks later it landed in Avonmouth, England, and the troops then went by troop train and truck to their new camp at Nine Yews, Cranborne, East Dorset, England, arriving on December 22, 1944.
 Their first task was to reassemble the printing and drafting equipment and prepare their supplies for relocation to the Theater of Operations.
-On Jan 28, 1945 the Battalion traveled to Camp Hursley, Southampton, England in anticipation of their next move.
-On January 30, 1945, the Battalion Personnel arrived by motor transport at the Southampton Port of Embarkation, and loaded onto the New Zealand Transport Ship HMNZS Monowai (F59) for the Channel crossing.
-After landing in LaHavre, France they were transported by trucks to Camp Twenty Grand (one of the "Cigarette" Camps) where they readied their equipment for rail shipment and awaited their assignment.
+On January 28, 1945, the Battalion traveled to Camp Hursley, Southampton, England in anticipation of their next move.
+On January 30, 1945, the Battalion Personnel arrived by motor transport at the Southampton Port of Embarkation and loaded onto the New Zealand Transport Ship HMNZS Monowai (F59) for the Channel crossing.
+After landing in LaHavre, France, they were transported by trucks to Camp Twenty Grand (one of the "Cigarette" Camps) where they readied their equipment for rail shipment and awaited their assignment.

 On February 8, 1945, the Battalion crowded into Forty and eights box cars for a 4-day rail trip to Visé, Belgium.
-From there, the Battalion Command Post and Headquarters and Service Company set up in a chateau in Altembrouck, Belgium, while Companies A and B proceeded to Castle Mheer in Mheer, Holland that had previously been occupied by German Officers.
-Because the drawing and printing work of the 655th needed to be done out of the elements, locations were required to contain a suitable indoor space to work.
+From there, the Battalion Command Post and Headquarters and Service Company set up in a chateau in Altembrouck, Belgium, while Companies A and B proceeded to Castle Mheer in Mheer, Holland.
+The drawing and printing work of the 655th needed to be done out of the elements, so locations were required to contain a suitable indoor space to work.
 Map Storage and Distribution moved to Maastricht, Holland to be near the Ninth United States Army Headquarters (to which the battalion was currently assigned).

 Theater of operations

-As soon as the equipment was operational in Castle Mheer, the 655th began producing 4-color maps for the Ninth US Army headquarters).
+As soon as the equipment was operational in Castle Mheer, the 655th began producing 4-color maps for the Ninth US Army headquarters.
 Working from aerial photographs and ground survey information, topography maps would be drawn up and printed showing waterways, roads, buildings, and enemy locations.
 Over 3,000,000 impressions rolled off the presses during the first month.
 This quick response was possible because the presses and the large format cameras were installed on trucks that only needed to be leveled and connected to portable generators to be made functional.

 On March 1, 1945, as the Ninth Army participated in pushing the Germans back across the Rhine, the 655th was ordered to move forward to Hoensbroek, Holland, with Map Storage and Distribution remaining in Maastricht, Holland.
 Then over the next two weeks, as the Allies again pushed forward, the 655th advanced to Mönchengladbach, Germany.